10% off all Painting work completed in January 2025.

 2. Painting in a Suboptimal Environment

 After you’ve prepared the floor itself, you’ll also want to prepare the surrounding environment to create the optimal climate for application and curing.
-If the room is too humid, too dry, too hot, or too cold, you may run into issues at various points of the process and end up with poor results.
-Different types of coatings will have slightly different instructions in this regard, but generally speaking, your floor should retain a minimum temperature of 55 degrees Fahrenheit and the ambient air temperature should be between 60 and 85 degrees Fahrenheit for the best results.
-Also, your relative humidity level should be about 35%.
-If your climate conditions are far off these marks, you may need to install humidifiers or dehumidifiers (depending) and find ways to adjust the temperature (if indoors).
-If you’re painting an exterior concrete floor, you may need to wait until the outdoor conditions are in your favor (i.e. mid-spring, early/late summer, early fall).
+If the room is too humid, dry, hot, or cold, you may run into issues and end up with poor results.
+Different types of coatings will have slightly different instructions in this regard, but generally speaking, your floor should stay at a minimum of 55 degrees Fahrenheit, and the ambient air temperature should be between 60 and 85 degrees Fahrenheit for the best results.

 3. Choosing the Wrong Product for Your Application